debMan/cheatSheets/lpic2-cheatsheet.md

 ## Filesystem

 You should know journaling concept, inode concept, and some filesystems:
-btrfs: uses COW and btrees, has RAID, snapshots, sub-volumes, checksums, ... .
+btrfs: uses COW and B-tree, has RAID(0,1,10), snapshots, sub-volumes, checksums, ... .
 It is future FS.
 ext2,3,4: 3 and 4 has journaling
 reiserFS
 ntfs: microsoft's fs with journaling